GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Ranger.md

 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.

 #### Specialize
-If you specialize as a warden, you gain the following:
+If you specialize as a ranger, you gain the following:
 You gain two items worth of knacks without counting against your independant learning.
 You may cast the spells listed by the Drywn Boon feature as though they were Rites (like a cleric), so long as you have that feature.
 If you have specialization with a weapon/unarmed attack against a foe of a creature type chosen by your Unconventional Study, Further Unconventional Study, or Unconventional Mastery, you may replace the +4 bonus for the purpose of inflicting a critical hit with your heroism.

 #### Splash
-If you splash warden as a member of another class, you gain the Unconventional Study and Studied Foe features.
+If you splash ranger as a member of another class, you gain the Unconventional Study and Studied Foe features.
 You also gain training in a weapon of your choice.

 -----